soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 - `tags`: Lists an array of tags for the user
 - `relationship{}`: Includes fields as documented for Mastodon API https://docs.joinmastodon.org/api/entities/#relationship
-- `is_moderator`: boolean, true if user is a moderator
+- `is_moderator`: boolean, nullable,  true if user is a moderator
-- `is_admin`: boolean, true if user is an admin
+- `is_admin`: boolean, nullable, true if user is an admin
 - `confirmation_pending`: boolean, true if a new user account is waiting on email confirmation to be activated
+- `hide_followers`: boolean, true when the user has follower hiding enabled
+- `hide_follows`: boolean, true when the user has follow hiding enabled
+- `show_role`: boolean, nullable (only shown when the user is requesting themselves), true when the user wants his role (e.g admin, moderator) to be shown

 ## Account Search